gnss-ro/aws-opendata/utilities/Readme.md

 but this operation can take a very long time, up to several days.
 We are currently designing a way to make the full import operation more efficient.

+In order for any of this to work, you must first get an account with AWS and obtain up-to-date authentication tokens.
+Typically, these authentication tokens will be referenced by a profile name, and that profile name should be set in the configuration section of the header of the import_gnss-ro_dynamoDB.py script.
+The variable that should be set is "aws_profile".

 ### Database design and usage

 A DynamoDB database is premised on the usage of "partition" and "sort" keys.
 Together, they uniquely define an RO sounding.
 In this case, the partition key is "leo-ttt" where "leo" is the low-Earth-orbiting receiver name and "ttt" is the GNSS transmitter identifier.
-The sort key is "yyyy-mm-dd-hh-mm" (year, month, day, hour minute) of the RO sounding.
+The sort key is "yyyy-mm-dd-hh-mm" (year, month, day, hour, minute) of the RO sounding.
 See the main [Readme document](http://github.com/gnss-ro/aws-opendata/Readme.md).
 Any query of the database requires a unique specification of the partition key and at least a partial definition of the sort key.
 Each entry (for a unique radio occultation sounding) contains information on the time, longitude, latitude,